NVIDIA/cccl/CONTRIBUTING.md

 ### Developer Guides

-Each component within CCCL has unique practices due to its history and characteristics.
-For a smoother contribution experience and to align with the best practices for each component, refer to the following developer guides:
+For more information about design and development practices for each CCCL component, refer to the following developer guides:

 #### CUB
 - [CUB Developer Guide](cub/docs/developer_overview.rst) - General overview of the design of CUB internals